Last Updated: 21 October, 2024

 Is eSports betting legal?Yes

-Ohio has one of the biggest college sports programs in the country with Ohio State, along with plenty of other well-known universities, and under the state’s sports betting bill, residents can legally wager on these teams.
+Ohio has one of the biggest college sports programs in the country, with Ohio State and plenty of other well-known universities.
+Under the state’s sports betting bill, residents can legally wager on these teams.
 Residents can also legally download and use DFS apps like Underdog to participate in college or pro sports contests.

 While betting on politics remains illegal in the state, the ability to wager on eSports is available across most mobile sports betting apps in OH.
-Outside of sports betting, residents can also legally bet on horse racing, either in person or on a mobile racebook.
+Outside of sports betting, residents can also legally bet on horse racing in person or on a mobile racebook.

 Online sports betting in The Buckeye State

-Discussions surrounding legalized sports betting in Ohio started to take form in 2019 when two separate bills were introduced, H 194 and S 111.
-The Senate bill was supported by Governor Mike DeWine, who was the final piece of the puzzle when it came to getting legislation signed.
+Discussions surrounding legalized sports betting in Ohio started in 2019 when two separate bills, H 194 and S 111, were introduced.
+The Senate bill was supported by Governor Mike DeWine, who was the final piece of the puzzle regarding getting legislation signed.

 While some states launch retail and online sports betting on separate days, Ohio came out swinging, with both launching on January 1, 2023.
 Once Governor Mike DeWine signed HB 29 into law in December 2021, the state used 2022 to solidify the rules for sports betting and hand out licenses to operators.

 By starting the licensing process early on, Ohio was able to have 15 mobile sportsbooks available for their residents on launch day.
-After one full year of legalized sports betting, 19 sportsbooks are available in Ohio, and more are expected to join the market in 2024.
-Most of these sportsbooks have partnered with organizations that have Type A betting licenses, which include casinos and professional sports teams like the Columbus Blue Jackets.
+After one full year of legalized sports betting, 15 sportsbooks are available in Ohio, and more are expected to join the market in 2024.
+Most of these sportsbooks have partnered with organizations with Type A betting licenses, including casinos and professional sports teams like the Columbus Blue Jackets.

 Technically, all organizations with a Type A license could also apply for the option to partner with a second online skin, which, if approved, would only expand the vast mobile sports betting market.